Top IRS audit triggers: 8 tax mistakes to avoid

-But if you did everything correctly on your return, you should be able to prove that you are paying all of your taxes.
-The IRS will then agree with you and leave your return the same, and the audit will be over without any fines or any worries about tax evasion.
+But if you did everything correctly on your return, you should be able to prove that you are paying all taxes owed.
+If this is the case, the IRS will then agree with you and leave your return the same, and the audit will be over without any fines or any worries about tax evasion.
 Phew!

 - The IRS decides all is well and the return stays the same.

-- The IRS proposes a change and you agree to it and/or pay more taxes, interest or a penalty (and in extremely rare, severe cases, forfeiture of property and jail time).
+- The IRS proposes one or more changes and you agree to it and/or pay more taxes, interest, or a penalty.

-- The IRS proposes a change, and while you understand it, you don’t agree.
+- The IRS proposes a change, and while you understand their proposal, you don’t agree.
 In the latter case, you can appeal or enter into a mediation with the IRS.

-We’ve listed the top audit triggers for you, how to know if you’re in the wrong and what proof you’ll need to ward off a full-blown audit, fines and frustration:
+Rest at ease knowing there are ways to avoid audits altogether.
+We’ve listed the top audit triggers and reasons the IRS will send you correspondence, how to know if you’re in the wrong, and what proof you’ll need to ward off a full-blown audit, penalties, and frankly, unnecessary frustration:

 1. Reporting the wrong taxable income